 Recent scholarly activity:

-Currently finishing book under contract with Oxford University Press entitled, "The World Come of Age: Religion, Intellectuals, and the Challenge of Human Liberation," a long-history of the rise of liberation theologies - Black, Latin American, feminist in the late 1960s and an essay on radical religious feminists of the 1970s for an anthology.
+My book "The World Come of Age: An Intellectual History of Liberation Theology" a long-history of the rise of liberation theologies - Black, Latin American, feminist in the late 1960s and an essay on radical religious feminists of the 1970s for an anthology is forthcoming in 2018 by Oxford University Press .
 I also serve as a podcast co-host for New Books Network interviewing scholars writing in American Studies and Gender Studies.
-I occassionally contribute to professional blogs.
+I occassionally contribute to professional blogs including Society for U.S. Intellectual History.

 The New Rambler Review http://newramblerreview.com/book-reviews/economics/follow-the-money